May D

 Akinmayokun Awodumila (born 28 December 1984), popularly known as May D, is a Nigerian singer.
 He was formally signed to R&B duo P-Square's record label Square Records.

 Biography

 May D was born Akinmayokun Awodumila in Lagos into a family of seven.
 He attended the University of Lagos, where he studied mass communication.

-He rose to stardom in the same year he got signed to the label Square Records, 2011.
-On 21 August 2012, it was officially announced that May D is no longer in the label, as stated by Premium Times news.
+He rose to stardom in the same year he got signed to the label Square Records, in 2011.
+On 21 August 2012, it was officially announced that May D was no longer in the label, as stated by Premium Times news.

 On 13 May 2011, May D released his first single "Soundtrack" via the label Square Records.
 The music video, directed by Clarence Peters, was released on 12 January 2012.
 The video originally had over 10 million views on their YouTube channel before being deleted by the label.
 On 25 September 2012, May D founded an independent record label known as Confam Entertainment.
-On 18 July 2020, May D announced on his Twitter handle that he has signed with Davido Music Worldwide.
+On 18 July 2020, May D announced on his Twitter handle that he had signed with Davido Music Worldwide.